-As part of our initiatives, we started providing free canteen food to our employees in the factory in 2006.
-We also instituted the Chairman's Education Excellence Award to recognise and encourage good examination results from our employees' children.
+As part of our initiatives, we provide free canteen food to our employees in the factory.
+We have also instituted the Chairman's Education Excellence Award to recognise and encourage good examination results from our employees' children.

 Safety First

 The Company believes that safety is paramount in all aspects of its operations.
 Concerted efforts are continually made to create awareness on the collective responsibility among our employees for the prevention of injuries and occupational health hazards and the assurance of public safety when carrying out its business activities.